pegasystems/docker-pega-web-ready/docs/Building-Image-With-Own-OS-And-JDK.md

 To build a custom pega-web-ready image using your preferred OS and JDK, perform the following actions:

 1. Create a Dockerfile for your custom pega-web-ready image using your base image.

    a.
-Use multi-stage Docker build at the beginning of your Dockerfile to copy the detemplatize executive file from the `pegasystems/detemplatize` Docker image to your base image.
-      The detemplatize executive file replaces template variables with actual values in the Pega Platform code.

-   For example:
-      ```Dockerfile
-      FROM pegasystems/detemplatize AS builder
-      # Base Image to be used to build pega-ready image
-      FROM <BASE_IMAGE>
-      # Copy detemplatize to base image bin directory
-      COPY --from=builder /bin/detemplatize /bin/detemplatize
-      ```

-   b.
 Use the open-source pega-web-ready Dockerfile code to complete the Dockerfile.
       For more information, see pegasystems/docker-pega-web-ready/Dockerfile.
       Note: You can add any extra environment variables needed in the Dockerfile as per your use-case.